JetBrains/Qodana/topics/analyze-pr.md

                          inputs:
                             args: --image &lt;image&gt;
                 </code-block>
-        <p>This configuration by default enables merge request analysis.
+        <p>This configuration, by default, enables merge request analysis.
 To override the default behavior, you
         can use the following configuration:</p>
         <code-block lang="yaml">
             include: